pymupdf/PyMuPDF/docs/pymupdf4llm/api.rst

 .. method:: to_text(doc: pymupdf.Document | str, *, **kwargs) -> str

-    Reads the pages of the file and outputs the text of its pages in |TXT| format.
+    Reads the pages of the file and outputs the text of its pages in plain text (|TXT|) format.

-    .. important:: |PyMuPDFLayoutMode_Valid|.
-This method is only available with PyMuPDF Layout.

     :arg Document,str doc: the file, to be specified either as a file path string, or as a |PyMuPDF| :class:`Document` (created via `pymupdf.open`).
 In order to use `pathlib.Path` specifications, Python file-like objects, documents in memory etc. you **must** use a |PyMuPDF| :class:`Document`.